SUM4100 – Research Methods and Project Design

 - To write and present academic texts, discuss problems in class, and comment on the work of peers.

-This course is only for students who are enrolled in the Master Programme Culture, Environment and Sustainability
+This course is only for students who are enrolled in the Master Programme Development, Environment and Cultural Change (DECC)

 An average of three sessions (lectures or seminars) per week.
 Instruction and teaching is compulsory.

 In autumn 2018, teaching will start in week 43.
 Presentations of project proposals and peer reviewing will take place in week 2, 2019.

 2018 - : A 10 page project description, graded pass/fail.
 In addition, students must submit obligatory assignments throughout the duration of the course.